 - An Advance Statement is a document that helps you have more say in how you are treated when you are receiving compulsory treatment.

-- An Advance Statement sets out what treatment you want if you become so unwell that you require compulsory treatment.
+- An Advance Statement sets out what treatment you want if you require compulsory treatment.

 - An Advance Statement may include information about: